 List of articles № 7

-Instruction: why a dog chews on sticks outside.
+Instruction: why a dog watches television.

 Instruction: why a dog sleeps on your pillow.